As Director of Florilegium much of Ashley’s time is spent

 of the Royal College of Music, where he has been Professor since

-1994.
-In 2006 he was appointed to the new position of Head of Historical
+he was appointed to the new position of Head of Historical Performance

-his appointment at the Royal College of Music he has directed a
+at the Royal College of Music.
+Since his appointment he has directed

 Florilegium started working with Bolivian Baroque music; initially